ICTV-VBEG/mashup-phage/README.md

 A systematic evaluation of varying distance, hashes and p-value thresholds is currently underway, so the defaults are the best guess from assessment of correlation between these parameters and ANI or VIRIDIC measures of similarity.

 ## 1. Download dataset

+* [x] TODO: implement rule for data download

 The Inphared refseq genomes dataset is a subset of genome files and is much smaller than the _excluding_refseq file that I normally use:
 ```bash
 wget https://millardlab-inphared.s3.climb.ac.uk/2Jul2023_refseq_genomes.fa.gz
 gunzip 2Jul2023_refseq_genomes.fa.gz
 ```
+* [x] TODO: create minimal testing data set

 ## 2. Data processing with [Mash](https://github.com/marbl/Mash)
 First, create sketches for records in inphared dataset, then create a file of calculated distances